DEVICE: Depth and Visual Concepts Aware Transformer for OCR-based Image Captioning: Approach

 \subsection{Reasoning and Generation Module}

-Following Sidorov \textit{et al.}\cite{sidorov2020textcaps}, we adopt a multimodal transformer to encode all the obtained embeddings.
-Considering most OCR tokens (e.g., ``coca'' and ``spinner'' in \cref{fig:intro}) are not common words, therefore it is not appropriate to generate captions based on a fixed vocabulary.
-Following M4C-Captioner\cite{sidorov2020textcaps}, we utilize two classifiers for common vocabulary and candidate OCR tokens separately to generate words.
+Following Sidorov \textit{et al.} \cite{sidorov2020textcaps}, we adopt a multimodal transformer to encode all the obtained embeddings.
+Since many OCR tokens (e.g., “coca” and “spinner” in \cref{fig:intro}) are uncommon words, generating captions from a fixed vocabulary is unsuitable.
+Following M4C-Captioner \cite{sidorov2020textcaps}, we utilize two classifiers for common vocabulary and candidate OCR tokens separately to generate words.
 Overall, multimodal transformer models multimodal embedding and generates common words $y'_t$.
-Afterward, a dynamic pointer network\cite{vinyals2015pointer} is employed to generate final words $y_t$:
+Afterward, a dynamic pointer network \cite{vinyals2015pointer} is employed to generate final words $y_t$:

-where $mmt$ represents multimodal transformer, $x^{tocr}_m$ indicates the feature of $x^{ocr}_m$ updated by $mmt$, and $x^{dec}_{t-1}$ is the embedding of previous output $y'_{t-1}$, respectively.
-Eventually, the dynamic pointer network makes the final prediction from the common word in the fixed vocabulary and the special words $x^{tocr}_{1:m}$ from OCR tokens:
+where $mmt$ represents multimodal transformer, $x^{tocr}_m$ indicates the feature of $x^{ocr}_m$ updated by $mmt$, $x^{ft'}_{1:M}$ represents semantic embedding updated by SgAM, and $x^{dec}_{t-1}$ is the embedding of previous output $y'_{t-1}$, respectively.
+Eventually, the dynamic pointer network predicts using both common words from the fixed vocabulary and special words $x^{tocr}_{1:m}$ from OCR tokens:

-where $l_{m}^{w}(\cdot)$ denotes a linear classifier for fixed common vocabulary, $PN(\cdot)$ denotes pointer network, and the caption $C$ consists of predicted words ${y_0, ..., y_t}$.
+where $l_{m}^{w}(\cdot)$ denotes a linear classifier for vocabulary, $PN(\cdot)$ denotes pointer network.
 We train our model by optimizing the Cross-Entropy loss:

 where $\hat{y}_t$ is the corresponding token in the ground truth.